rclone/rclone/MANUAL.md

 - "daysFromHidingToDeleting": After a file has been hidden for this many days it is deleted.
 0 is off.
 - "daysFromUploadingToHiding": This many days after uploading a file is hidden

+### cleanup

+Remove unfinished large file uploads.

+    rclone backend cleanup remote: [options] [<arguments>+]

+This command removes unfinished large file uploads of age greater than max-age, which defaults to 24 hours.

+Note that you can use --interactive/-i or --dry-run with this command to see what it would do.

+    rclone backend cleanup b2:bucket/path/to/object
+    rclone backend cleanup -o max-age=7w b2:bucket/path/to/object

+Durations are parsed as per the rest of rclone, 2h, 7d, 7w etc.

+Options:

+- "max-age": Max age of upload to delete

+### cleanup-hidden

+Remove old versions of files.

+    rclone backend cleanup-hidden remote: [options] [<arguments>+]

+This command removes any old hidden versions of files.

+Note that you can use --interactive/-i or --dry-run with this command to see what it would do.

+    rclone backend cleanup-hidden b2:bucket/path/to/dir